 How does Children’s make sure we are giving high-quality care?

-- Children’s provides peer, family and sibling support groups.
+- Children’s provides peer, family and sibling support.
 This helps the whole family cope with rehabilitation.

 - Child-life specialists ease stress and educate patients and their families about what to expect during and after treatment.